ulissigroup/vasp-interactive/vasp-build/README.md

 2. Supporting input of lattice change (e.g. performing lattice optimization, fitting EOS curve)
 3. Full compatibility with the iPI socket protocol via `VaspInteractive`

+Note we also provide a patch script inspired by the [iPI project](https://github.com/i-pi/i-pi/tree/master/examples/VASP) to add native socket support into VASP (5.4 and up).
+Please check [the advanced topic](#building-native-socket-interface-to-vasp) for more details.

 <!-- Note you can also compile the VASP source code to support direct iPI protocol using patches provided with the
 [iPI package](https://github.com/i-pi/i-pi/tree/master/examples/VASP) but currently limited to VASP 5.x.
 Our patch focuses only to enhance be behavior of the interactive mode of VASP code, and leaves the socket-I/O to `VaspInteractive`,